LoginRadius/engineering-portal/content/identity/passwordless-authentication-the-future-of-identity-and-security/index.md

 Simple.
 Passwords are just too easy to guess, hack, or intercept.
 What’s more, the legacy of password reuse is leading to constant [attack and account vulnerabilities](https://www.loginradius.com/blog/2019/09/prevent-credential-stuffing-attacks/).

-However, modern-day passwordless authentication goes beyond the use of password and username credentials.
+However, modern-day passwordless authentication security goes beyond the use of password and username credentials.

 So, whether your organization wants to replace passwords or is determined to keep using them, you must first [understand password weaknesses](https://www.loginradius.com/blog/2019/12/worst-passwords-list-2019/).
 Here are a few: